awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 + **Ec2SecurityGroupNotFound**: We couldn't find the cluster security group for the cluster\.
 You must recreate your cluster\.
 + **Ec2SecurityGroupDeletionFailure**: We could not delete the remote access security group for your managed node group\.
 Remove any dependencies from the security group\.
 + **Ec2LaunchTemplateNotFound**: We couldn't find the Amazon EC2 launch template for your managed node group\.
 You must recreate your node group to recover\.
-+ **Ec2LaunchTemplateVersionMismatch**: The Amazon EC2 launch template version for your managed node group does not match the version that Amazon EKS created\.
++ **Ec2LaunchTemplateVersionMismatch**: The Amazon EC2 launch template version for your managed node group doesn't match the version that Amazon EKS created\.
 You may be able to revert to the version that Amazon EKS created to recover\.
 + **IamInstanceProfileNotFound**: We couldn't find the IAM instance profile for your managed node group\.
 You may be able to recreate an instance profile with the same settings to recover\.
 + **IamNodeRoleNotFound**: We couldn't find the IAM role for your managed node group\.
 You may be able to recreate an IAM role with the same settings to recover\.
 + **AsgInstanceLaunchFailures**: Your Auto Scaling group is experiencing failures while attempting to launch instances\.